Posts

 First Fun Things to Print on Your 3D Printer (Without Regretting Your Life Choices)

-So, you finally got a 3D printer.
+First Fun Things to Print on Your 3D Printer (Without Regretting Your Life Choices) So, you finally got a 3D printer.
 Congratulations!
-You’re now the proud owner of a machine that can turn plastic into... well, slightly different plastic.
+You’re now the proud owner of a machine that can turn plastic into… well, slightly different plastic.
 But don’t just start throwing random models at it and hoping for the best—trust me, nothing crushes the soul like waiting six hours for a print, only for it to turn into a spaghetti monster.
-To save you from disappointment (and wasted filament), here are some of the best first prints that are actually fun, useful, and won’t make you rage-quit 3D printing on day one.
+Before you dive in headfirst and regret every decision that led to owning a $200+ hot glue gun on steroids, here’s a comprehensive guide to fun, practical, and beginner-friendly prints that will make you look like a wizard without wasting filament or your sanity.
 1. The Classic Benchy (a.k.a.
-"The Tiny Boat of Truth") If you’ve ever looked up 3D printing, you’ve seen this tiny boat.
-It’s not just a cute little tugboat—it’s a test to make sure your printer is working correctly.
-Print this first, and if it comes out looking more like a cursed shipwreck than a boat, you know something’s wrong.
-2. A Fidget Toy (Because Spinning Plastic is Addictive) Whether it’s a gear cube, a flexi-rattlesnake, or one of those infi...
+“The Tiny Boat of Truth”) If you’ve ever looked up 3D printing, you’ve seen this tiny tugboat.
+It’s not just a cute little model—it’s the universal test for printer calibration .
+Why print it?
+Benchy checks for layer consistency, overhangs, bridging, and whe...

 The Best Affordable Resin Printers for Miniatures (Without Selling a Kidney)